 Asia Pacific Economic Outlook

-The January 2012 edition of the Asia Pacific Economic Outlook (download here) gives a near-term outlook for China, India, The Philippines, Singapore, and South Korea.
+The July 2012 edition of the Asia Pacific Economic Outlook gives a near-term outlook for China, India, Singapore, and Thailand.

 Economic performance in China is disappointing business leaders, consumers, and even economists who were hoping for a rebound.
 A substantial slowdown in Europe—China’s largest export market—and the uncertainty surrounding the future of the Eurozone is looming heavily on China’s economic outlook.
 Furthermore, loosening monetary policy is failing to produce positive results.

 GDP growth is likely to moderate in the coming quarters, and growth forecasts for the 2012–2013 fiscal year range between 6.0 and 6.5 percent.
 The country’s fiscal deficit, its current account deficit, a weakening rupee, and feeble growth in the agricultural sector are contributing to the country’s economic slowdown.